Retallack Cat Skiing BC Canada

 Retallack offers cat ski packages that range from one day to seven day powder odysseys.
 Or you can stay as long as you like so long as you’ve got the budget to support your powder addiction!
 Accommodation is provided at Retallack Lodge which has rooms with a private bathroom.
 The lodge has plenty of areas for socialisation or relaxation, depending on what takes your fancy.
 Join the merriment in the bar, make the most of your competitive streak in the games rooms, retreat to the quiet lounge, soak in the hot tub, or enjoy a massage.
 It’s all good!

-As a guide to rates, a package in high season costs CA$849/day (2013-14 rate) which includes accommodation, four meals a day (including après food), the guided cat skiing, and use of an avalanche transceiver.
+A package includes accommodation, four meals a day (including après food), the guided cat skiing, and use of an avalanche transceiver.